 The successful design of solutions requires vendors to possess deep customer knowledge additionally as insights into their customers’ business processes.

-These solutions provide the most affordable option for the customer that is the most innovative and are considered to be “good enough.”
+These solutions provide the most affordable option for the customer that is the most innovative and is considered to be “good enough.”

 So, true customer affinity is achieved by aligning product development, manufacturing, administrative functions, and executive focus on the needs of the individual customer.